 Retained earnings mean the profits which are not distributed to shareholders.
 If any company retains any profits (i.e. does not give them to shareholders), then it must invest them in a way that the value of the company increases.
-It is agreed that the investments may not increase the value of share (price of share) immediately or over a few years, but over long periods e.g. 10 years, the earnings retained must get reflected in increase in share price.
-Otherwise, it is better that the company does not retain any profit and distribute 100% of it to shareholders.
+It is agreed that the investments may not increase the value of the share (the price of share) immediately or over a few years, but over long periods e.g. 10 years, the earnings retained must get reflected in the increase in the share price.
+Otherwise, it is better if the company does not retain any profit and distribute 100% of it to shareholders.

 A shareholder, as an owner of the company, has appointed the management to create value from the investments being done.
 If the management/company is not creating value, then it has no reason to be in existence.

 Hope it makes the picture clearer.
 If you have any further query, then I would be happy to answer.